IliesElJ/DoubleSelectionRegression/README.md

 ## Methodology

 The project employs Bayesian methods for data analysis, with a keen focus on achieving model sparsity and improving estimate accuracy.
 Cross-validation techniques alongside MSE comparisons were utilized to ensure the reliability and consistency of our results.

-## Usage

-Details on how to replicate our analysis, access the dataset, and utilize the provided scripts are outlined below:

-### Prerequisites

-List of software, libraries, and tools required, e.g., Python, R, specific packages.

-### Dataset

-Description of the dataset and how to access it.